Slide decks on Alzheimer’s disease:

 Considerable advancements in AD research have been made over the years, working towards a reality of early identification with in-vivo biomarkers and multimodal treatment of patients with AD.
 Several disease-modifying therapies, such as agents targeting amyloid accumulation, tau pathology, and others, are being investigated.

-Alzheimer’s disease is a form of dementia, characterised by gradual, progressive impairments in memory, reasoning, perception, and communication.
+Alzheimer’s disease is a form of dementia, characterized by gradual, progressive impairments in memory, reasoning, perception, and communication.

 Download and utilize images illustrating pertinent aspects of Alzheimer’s disease.
 Selected images provide insights into high-performing CSF and plasma biomarkers summarizing Alzheimer’s disease diagnosis, brain metabolism PET imaging in Alzheimer’s disease, and Amyloid-PET imaging in Alzheimer’s disease.